ant512/gobble/README.md

 Writing Posts
 -------------

-All posts are stored in the gobble/posts directory.
+All posts are stored in the `posts` directory.
 All posts are written in Markdown, with metadata included at the top of the post giving the publish date, tags, etc.  The format is identical to that used by [Scriptogram][4].